thsmllwthstn/nRF24L01p-Small-Weather-Station/README.md

 #### Description
 Start a nRF24L01+ sensor network or expand your existing projects with this Small Weather Station!
-Easy to use example codes for Arduino and Raspberry Pi!
+This comes with easy to use example codes for Arduino and Raspberry Pi!

 This station measures and sends:
  -Temperature